What is validation and why is it necessary?

 Speaking about validating the idea at a very early stage, people often bring up the famous quote attributed to Henry Ford.
 He is believed to have said that if he had asked potential customers what they wanted, he would be breeding horses that run faster, eat less, and make less mess.

-No matter whether he actually said it or not (if you are curious about the quote’s origin, read this), it does not mean that one should not listen to customers (or potential customers).
+No matter whether he actually said it or not (if you are curious about the quote’s origin, read this article), it does not mean that one should not listen to customers (or potential customers).
 It only means that one should not listen to the solution that the customers know and have in mind.

 What Henry Ford did, and what every really innovative market does, was that he focused on understanding what the customers’ real problem was.
 And the problem was that transportation was too slow and too unclean.
 So he found a solution to moving faster and making less mess than a horse does.